Iranian Piano: Mahjubi

-Mahjubi (1900-1965), in addition to being a composer and player, was a great piano tuner as well.
+Morteza Mahjubi (1900-1965), in addition to being a composer and player, was a great piano tuner as well.
 He always had his tuning hammer to change the tuning of a piano or fine tune it during a recording session or prior to a performance.
 His approach offered an equivalent for the timbre and preformative qualities of traditional instruments, including Santoor and Sehtar.
 He developed a new method for the use of piano pedals and translated the Persian music ornamental motifs for the piano.

 Mahjubi used the Reez technique - which is a common technique among Tar players, meaning a fast repetition of a note - but has modified it by playing on two intervals, most commonly the third and eight intervals, instead of on a single note.
 The trill sound produced creates a similar impression to the sound of Persian string instrument and can easily accompany and respond to a vocalist.

 His other invention is the Persian Ambience, which is produced when a note is played with a single rapid alternation of the note above.This method is known in the Persian music as Dorrab.
 He also achieved a sound quality similar to Tahrir - which a "sobbing" kind of vocal embellishment - through the use of ascending or descending arrays of trills.
 His other technique, named Eshareh Ve Tekeih, is literally translated as "lean and pointing", was also commonly used before, especially in Avaz and Santoor.
 He also integrated the technique of Khafeh Kardan, which in Western music is known as Damping, to piano by applying a very subtle damper pedal.

 Mahjubi developed new notation.
 He never used the Modern European notation but instead used his self-invented method, which was writing the name of the notes in Persian alphabet, without the use of staff.
 The duration of the notes was also not indicated and had to be learned by memorising the rhythm.
 He used an extended set of symbols to emphasise different dynamics and articulations.